The Institute for Economic Empowerment of Women.

 COUNTRY: Afghanistan

-BUSINESS: Flower Making (Crafts)
+BUSINESS: Flower Making (crafts)

 Zarlasht, 24 years old, owns a floral decor business.
 She and her family run the shop.